-Archpriest Chad Hatfield is the Chief Executive Officer of St. Vladimir's Seminary.
+Archpriest Chad Hatfield is the President of St. Vladimir's Seminary.
 Father Chad came to SVOTS from St. Herman Seminary in Alaska, where he was serving as the Dean.
 He presently serves as a member of the Metropolitan Council of the Orthodox Church in America (OCA).

 Father Chad works closely with Archpriest John Behr, the Dean, and the Executive Chair of the SVOTS Board, Mr. Alex Machaskee.
 His experience in various pastoral, teaching and administrative roles, spread over some 30 years of ordained ministry, are now blended into his ministry at SVOTS.